idealo/terraform-provider-csd/README.md

 }
 ```

-**⚠️ Important:** Keep in mind that the TTL of your NS records can be up to 2 days.
+**⚠️ Important:** Keep in mind that the TTL of the NS records for your Hosted Zone can be up to 2 days.
 So destroying them could lead to extended downtimes for your workloads.
 We suggest to protect them as shown in the example above or separate their automation completely from your product workloads.

 # Development